salimamoukou/acv00/README.md

 * It gives **local rule-based** explanations for any model or data.
 * It provides **a better estimation of Shapley Values for tree-based model** (more accurate than [path-dependent TreeSHAP](https://github.com/slundberg/shap])).
  It also proposes new Shapley Values that have better local fidelity.
+    * and the **correct way of computing Shapley Values of categorical variables after encoding (eg., One Hot or Dummy, etc.)**

 We can regroup the different explanations in two groups: **Agnostic Explanations** and **Tree-based Explanations**.